Morpho-lang/morpho/help/list.md

 ## Order
 [tagorder]: # (order)

-Returns a list of indices that would, if used in order, would sort a list.
+Returns a tuple of indices that would, if used in order, sort a list, without modifying the original list.
 For example

     var list = [2,3,1]
-    print list.order() // expect: [2,0,1]
+    print list.order() // expect: (2,0,1)

-would produce `[2,0,1]`
+would produce `(2,0,1)`

+In contrast to `sort`, `order` does not modify the list.

 ## Remove
 [tagremove]: # (remove)